Graphite: A GPU-Accelerated Mixed-Precision Graph Optimization Framework: Evaluation

 \subsection{Case Study: Visual-Inertial Bundle Adjustment}

 We apply \library{} to full-inertial bundle adjustment in ORB-SLAM3, which introduces several additional variables and constraints to visual bundle adjustment (\autoref{sec:background}).

-\textbf{Implementation:} To use \library{} for visual-inertial bundle adjustment, it is necessary to reimplement the vertices and constraints involved in the optimization.
+\textbf{Implementation:} To use \library{} for visual-inertial bundle adjustment, we reimplement vertices and constraints involved in the optimization, external to the library.
 The original data types in ORB-SLAM3 cannot be used as-is, since some contain extraneous data, involve dynamic memory allocations which must be manually transferred from the CPU to the GPU, or implement methods which are not suitable for GPU execution (e.g. a method which accesses a resource shared between different CPU threads).
 Therefore, we implement lightweight template data types as a replacement, which contain only the subset of data and functionality needed for visual-inertial optimization.
 These include data types for the combined IMU camera pose vertex, the cameras (pinhole and fisheye), and the preintegrated IMU measurements.
 The remaining vertex data types for the map points, velocities, gyro biases, and accelerometer biases are $3\times 1$ vectors, so we directly represent these using Eigen~\cite{Eigen}.
-To use these data types with \library{}, we create five vertex descriptors.
+To use these data types with \library{}, we define descriptors, as in \autoref{listing:point-descriptor-traits}.

 To model the optimization constraints, we create eight descriptors for monocular and stereo reprojection errors, the inertial residual (with and without Huber loss), gyro and accelerometer bias residuals, and bias priors.
-The residual and analytic Jacobian expressions for each constraint are mostly a direct translation of the original ORB-SLAM3 implementation, although we found that some functionality does not behave as expected on the GPU.
-For example, ORB-SLAM3 normalizes a rotation matrix $R$ by first computing its SVD decomposition and then computing $R=UV^{\intercal}$, but this fails when done in a kernel, so we replace it with a Newton-Schulz iteration.
-For Lie groups, we use Sophus~\cite{sophus}, as in the original implementation.

-When constructing the graph, to avoid overhead from reallocating memory, we predetermine the size of the optimization, reserve memory for each descriptor, and preallocate unified memory to store the optimizable variables.
+Following the original implementation, we use the same expressions for computing the residuals and Jacobians of each constraint along with Sophus~\cite{sophus} for Lie groups.
+When constructing the graph, to avoid overhead from reallocating memory, we predetermine the size of the optimization and reserve the required memory for descriptors and optimizable variables.